-The Kintampo North Municipal, one of the twenty seven 27 districts in the Brong Ahafo Region, was created in 1988 by Legislative Instrument 1480 sequel to the Government’s decentralization programme with Kintampo as its capital.
+The Kintampo North Municipal, one of the twenty nine 27 districts in the Brong Ahafo Region, was created in 1988 by Legislative Instrument 1480 sequel to the Government’s decentralization programme with Kintampo as its capital.

-In terms of location and size, the Municipal is strategically located at the centre of Ghana and serves as a transit point between the northern and southern sectors of the country and it is between latitudes 8º45’N and 7º45’N and Longitudes 1º20’W and 2°1’E.
+In terms of location and size, the Municipality is strategically located at the centre of Ghana and serves as a transit point between the northern and southern sectors of the country and it is between latitudes 8º45’N and 7º45’N and Longitudes 1º20’W and 2°1’E.

 The population of the Municipality according to 2010 population and housing census stands at 95,480 with 47,302 males 48,178 females.